Siiir/write_mode/README.md

 ## 🎯 Overview

-An open-source Rust library, which centralizes file write modes to allow easier development when interacting with the file system.
+An open-source Rust library, which defines file write modes to allow easier development when interacting with the file system.

-Supports both `fs_err` and `std::fs`
+Supports both `fs_err` and `std::fs`.

 ## 📋 Prerequisites